 There seems to exist a commonly held belief that Costa Rica is just another cheap developing country where the local people live on a dollar a day and you can get $10 massages*.

-It is true that it’s possible to have a ‘cheap’ vacation in Costa Rica, if you want to travel as a backpacker.
+It is true that it’s possible to have a ‘cheap’ vacation in Costa Rica if you want to travel like a backpacker.
 But the reality is that if you want a great vacation that offers delicious farm-to-table cuisine, receive stellar and attentive service, it might be more than you think it is.

 This trend of using volunteers instead of paid staff may give you more bang for your buck on your vacation, but it comes at a huge cost to the local economy as the volunteers take on roles that would normally provide employment to locals.